This post may contain affiliate links. Please read my disclosure for more info.

 Hiking all day, camping overnight, staying in hostels with no outlets.. the last thing you want is a dead phone.
-My fiance actually got this portable solar charger for Christmas and it’s so handy for long outdoor trips, even if you don’t have to travel to get there.
+My husband Chris actually got this portable solar charger for Christmas and it’s so handy for long outdoor trips, even if you don’t have to travel to get there.

 Seriously, I really wish he had this when we were hiking the Kumano Kodo for 2 weeks in Japan and had to route the entire journey on our phones!
 Something like this is also perfect for camping or hostel dorms where there are never enough outlets.

-For the girl who loves being on her phone but rarely has a place to charge it, this will be an awesome gift that he can use at home or abroad!
+For the traveler who loves being on his phone but rarely has a place to charge it, this will be an awesome gift that he can use at home or abroad!

 Tevas are an epic gift idea for hikers and adventurers.
 Traveling through Southeast Asia, waterproof hiking sandals are my best friend.
 Personally, I have a knockoff pair I found on Taobao because real imported shoes are way too expensive in China, but if I could I would’ve bought myself these.